 - Doubting you can really ever get what you desire

-These fears are real, and they are also slippery buggers!
+These fears are real, and they are also not always correct.

 No matter what we achieve, our underlying fears have a funny way of persisting.
 Fear is driving the voice in our head that says things like: “The work I most want to will never pay enough,” or “I want XYZ, but it’s just not something I can realistically achieve.”